 What do all the abbreviations stand for?

-All of these tests are filed on record through the OFA
+All of these tests results are filed on record through the OFA

-Prior to immediate breeding each potential mother is examined and evaluated by a vet for breeding health.
+Prior to breeding, each potential mother is examined and evaluated by a vet for breeding health.

 (Hip and Elbow displasia, LCP and Patella Luxation)